konflux-ci/release-service-catalog/pipelines/rhtap-service-push/README.md

 * Tekton pipeline based on "push-to-external-registry".
 * In addition, it creates a GH pull request in infra-deployments.
-  * The parameter in extraData.infra-deployment-update-script within the ReleasePlanAdmission CR is used to optionally specify a script that can alter files before a PR is created.
+  * The parameter in data.infra-deployment-update-script within the ReleasePlanAdmission CR is used to optionally specify a script that can alter files before a PR is created.

 ## Parameters